DFE-Digital/itt-mentor-services/README.md

 To run the application locally:

-1. Run `yarn` to install dependencies for the web app to run
-2. Run `bin/setup` to setup the database
-3. Run `bin/dev` to launch the app on <http://placements.localhost:3000> or <http://claims.localhost:3000>
+1. Run `bin/setup` to install dependencies, set up the database and launch the app on <http://placements.localhost:3000> or <http://claims.localhost:3000>.

 ### Seed Data